 We love Paris in the springtime…flowers are blooming, and Parisians are walking with a spring in their step.
-And with Easter weekend coming up from April 14 to April 17th, there are loads of fun activities to keep the whole family entertained.
+And with Easter weekend coming up from March 31 to April 2, there are loads of fun activities to keep the whole family entertained.
 For a twist on the traditional egg hunt (chasse aux oeufs), why not get out to explore some of the spectacular museums, gardens and parks in and around Paris?
 Here are some of INSPIRELLE‘s top picks to ensure you have an egg-cellent weekend:

 In Central Paris

 The whole family can have fun, while helping a charity, at this gigantic egg hunt and festival organized by the Secours Populaire à Paris.
 Kids 3 to 10 will marvel at the over 20,000 eggs hidden in the gardens of the Champs de Mars at the foot of the Eiffel Tower.
 There’ll be lots of chocolate and an activity village with flower workshops, face painting, dancing, sports demos and a discovery course game on children’s rights.
 Entry fee supports the work of Secours Populaire à Paris, which promotes children’s rights as part of their overall mission to help the needy in France and around the world.